 Turning a Plant Nursery into a Zoo….

 The Texas Reptile Zoo is a unique place with a unique history.
 We care about our animals and we welcome people to come and spend some time and relax while enjoying being in the reptiles environment.
 Conceived of in 1995 as a thesis project, in 2011, the decision was made to focus on educating the public with good information regarding reptiles and to show them the wonders, mysteries and behaviors of these species in a simulated natural environment.
 A retired ornamental plant nursery was chosen as the site for the Texas Reptile Zoo.
 The focus of this transition from nursery to Reptile Zoo was on adaptive reuse where the buildings and the majority of the materials of the nursery were converted for use in the Zoo.
 The old nursery greenhouses serve as perfect homes for the exhibits where we can take advantage of using the natural light of the sun for our reptiles.
 Nursery racks were converted to enclosures to create unique environments for the animals and visitors.
 A host of materials from around the nursery were also reused.
 The Texas Reptile Zoo can boast being a “green” facility where 95% is reused, from nuts and bolts, fiberglass, concrete blocks, all the way to leftover plants.
-Adapting the old nursery was filled with challenges but we feel the end results follow in line with an environmentally friendly message that we hope everyone can appreciate.
+Adapting the old nursery was filled with numerous challenges but we feel the end results follow in line with an environmentally friendly message that we hope everyone can appreciate.
 Other new materials used in the Zoo enclosures consist of certified green building products such as OSB or recyclable products.
-With public support, we hope to also convert our usage to Solar and Wind to power the facility, furthering that message.
+In 2017, the Texas Reptile Zoo successfully converted our cooling fans to solar power!
+The reptiles use the sun to heat up and we now use it too cool you down!

 The Zoo currently consists of: